mct-discord/Discord-Bot/README.md

 For every year
 For every Course

-We have this many Roles zo we can give everybody a nice custom view for all their courses, even if they're taking some couses along for the next year
+We have this many Roles so we can give everybody a nice custom view for all their courses, even if they're taking some couses along for the next year

 ## Planned Functionalities